simon-ritchie/apysc/docstring_markdowns/apysc/_type/attr_to_apysc_val_from_builtin_mixin.md

 **[Returns]**

 - `suffix`: str
   - A target instance's variable name suffix.
-This value becomes a blank string if a specified instance type is not the `VariableNameSuffixAttrMixIn`.
+This value becomes a blank string if a specified instance type is not the `VariableNameSuffixAttrOrVarMixIn`.

 ## `AttrToApyscValFromBuiltinMixIn` class docstring